amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

     - `=> e` - The nasalisation disappears in he first-personal suffix of verb finite forms in Tulu and spoken dialects of Kannada.

-So, seeing that the nasalisation-related set of processes produce all the variations of the first-person pronominal nominative, inflexional prefix and grammatical gender suffix of verb finite forms, it is safe to says that *the trailing component in the first-person pronominal root is a nasalisation (or that the trailing component is not present in the root but the nasalisation mediates the appending of suffixes to it)*.
+So, seeing that the nasalisation-related set of processes produce all the variations of the first-person pronominal nominative, inflexional prefix and grammatical person/gender suffix of verb finite forms, it is safe to says that *the trailing component in the first-person pronominal root is a nasalisation (or that the trailing component is not present in the root but the nasalisation mediates the appending of suffixes to it)*.